Pedro Abrunhosa: 1999–present

 In 1999, he gave a number of lectures throughout Portugal, mostly in libraries, schools, and universities, on topics related to artistic production and creation, literature, music and cinema.
 Some of lectures were published.

 In 2002, he performed two shows at the Cultural Center of Belém, after a one-year hiatus.
 “Intimidade” was received favorably by the critics and public alike.
 The show, backed by IPAE, toured Portugal and proved to be an artistic and box-office success.

 His album Momento (2002) was written and composed solely by him.
 It has the participation of the Helicon String Quartet.
 Manoel de Oliveira, the famous Portuguese director, directed the short film "Momento", as a video for the first single and title track off the album.

 In Portugal, Momento reached double platinum, and was the most played album on radio.
 Pedro Abrunhosa released the album in Brazil through Universal, with the participation of local artists such as Zélia Duncan, Lenine, Sandra de Sá, and Adriana Calcanhoto.
 (His songs are performed in Brazil by a number of artists such as Elba Ramalho, Zeca Baleiro, Sandra Sá, and Rio Soul or Syang, among others.)

 His first DVD, Intimidade went double platinum in just 2 weeks.

 He is a standing board member of the Portuguese Authors Society.

 Artistry

 Public persona

 Abrunhosa is known for always wearing sunglasses in public.
-He was an influent personality in Portugal during the 90s, with a "strong image" and a "coherent and articulate speech".
+He was an influential personality in Portugal during the 90s, with a "strong image" and a "coherent and articulate speech".